-Social gambling is another exception to the California state gambling laws that allows the private citizen to wager among a group of friends in a private home or environment.
-Social gambling games must offer a level playing field for all players involved, it must be conducted in a private setting and the host cannot stand to gain any profit off the event in any way outside of his or her winnings in the game itself.
+Social gambling games must offer a level playing field for all players involved, must be conducted in a private setting, and the host cannot stand to gain any profit off the event in any way.

 What Are The Consequences For Illegal Gambling In California?

 You can be charged with illegal gambling, a misdemeanor offense is the state of California, for merely showing someone where to play illegal card games.
-You can be fined anywhere between $100 dollars and $1000 dollars based on the severity of your offense.
-However, as the card rooms in the state operate, if you don’t take a percentage rake and instead take some other form of fee, you remain completely legal.
+You can be fined anywhere between $100 and $1000 based on the severity of your offense.

 Why Does The Online Gambling Website Have To Be Located Outside Of The US To Be Legal For CA Residents?

-Online gambling websites cannot acquire the appropriate regulation from within the US.
-Online sportsbooks are specifically made to be federally illegal, although if they are located outside of the US jurisdiction, there are no laws that would criminalize any citizen of the US for using them.
+CA-based online gambling websites cannot acquire the appropriate regulation to operate without legislative authorization.
+However, online gambling sites licensed and located outside of CA and US jurisdiction are considered legal, as there are no laws that criminalize any Golden State or US resident for using them.